SIBO Breath Test UK

 Unfortunately SIBO can relapse the treatments available are listed below

-- Following specific SIBO Diets such as Low Fodmap diet
+- Following specific SIBO Diets such as Low FODMAP diet

 - Taking antibiotics such as Rifaximin and or Neomycin- unfortunately these are not readiy avaialble on the NHS